 If you are a Star Wars fan and want a fun Instagram shot near Vik, then plan to add this one to your list!

 Other Iceland Photo Spots

-Much like many hikes in Iceland, the journey is arguably just as good as the destination.
+Like many hikes in Iceland, the journey to get there is arguably just as good as the destination.
 Along this moderately challenging hike, you’ll pass several waterfalls, including Djúpagilsfoss.
-The trail follows along a ridge that overlooks the canyon that Djúpagilsfoss cascades into, providing stunning views of the icy waters streaming down the green hillside.

 You’ll have reached the hot springs once you see a wooden platform with stairs leading down to the river.
-Here, you can strip down to your swimsuit and wade around until you find a spot that’s just right for you.
-The farther upstream you go, the hotter it will be.
+Here, you can strip down to your swimsuit and wade around until you find a spot just right for you.

 Recommended by Jessica from Uprooted Traveler